JaneliaSciComp/workstation/README.md

 ### System Installation

 The Workstation Client (this repository) is supported by a suite of back-end services.
-Deploying these services is accomplished through the use of Docker containers.
+Deploying all of these services is accomplished through the use of Docker containers.
 Complete documentation about building and deploying the entire system is available in the [jacs-cm](https://github.com/JaneliaSciComp/jacs-cm) repository.

 ### MouseLight Deployment